-16 The employer contribution rates in the December 31, 2021 and December 31, 2022 valuations combined will increase by about 3% of payroll as a result of the sunsets of the additional UAAL contributions paid by most Safety and General members, respectively.
-General County and Court members pay an additional UAAL contribution equal to 3.03% of payroll, with a sunset date of June 30, 2024.
-Safety County members pay an additional UAAL contribution equal to 3.00% of payroll, with a sunset date during the last pay period in June 2023.
-Due to the 18-month scheduled delay, the employer contribution rates projected for the December 31, 2021 valuation reflect the sunset of the UAAL contributions paid by the Safety members, and the contribution rates projected for the December 31, 2022 valuation reflect the sunset of the UAAL contributions paid by the General members, even though they would still be paying those contributions at the dates of those valuations.
-The exception is for members covered by the Salary Resolution who will continue to pay their applicable additional UAAL contribution until they terminate employment with the County.
+16 The employer contribution rates in the December 31, 2021 and December 31, 2022 valuations will increase by about 0.2% and 2.0% of payroll, respectively, as a result of the sunsets of the additional UAAL contributions paid by certain Safety and General members.
+General County and Court members pay an additional UAAL contribution equal to 3.03% of payroll while Safety County members pay an additional UAAL contribution equal to 3.00% of payroll.
+The UAAL contributions are payable in accordance with bargaining agreements that vary by bargaining unit.
+For the members who are subject to the sunset provisions, the sunset date for General members is in June 30, 2024 while the sunset date for Safety members is the last pay period in June 2023.
+Due to the 18-month scheduled delay, the employer contribution rates projected for the December 31, 2021 valuation reflect the sunset of the UAAL contributions paid by the Safety members, and the contribution rates projected for the December 31, 2022 valuation reflect the sunset of the UAAL contributions paid by the General members, even though they would still be paying those contributions as of the dates of those valuations.